 Rates are based on a valuation of the property.
-We contract Quotable Value to perform three yearly property revaluations to reflect changing market values.
+Council has changed valuation service provider on 1 August 2017 to Opteon to perform three yearly property revaluations to reflect changing market values.

 To provide fair, transparent and independent property ratings, we use standard rating valuations which are governed by the Rating Valuations Act 1998, and audited by the Office of the Valuer-General.

 Rating Valuations Act 1998 (NZ Legislation website) Opens in a new window.

 You will receive a notice of your rating valuation once every three years.
 The land value will be reflected in your Rates Assessment Notice from the following rating year, beginning 1 July.

 The main indicator of a property's value is its worth on the current real estate market.
 The value is determined by looking at the selling price of other similar properties in the area.

 Any chattels such as carpets, drapes or light fittings are excluded from the valuation.

 This is the probable price that would be paid for the property as at the date of the latest general revaluation.
 It does not include chattels, stock, crops, machinery or trees.

 This is the probable price that would be paid for the bare land as at the date of valuation.